William Westwood (bushranger): Bushranging

 In September 1840 Westwood escaped for good, being known as Jackey Jackey, with Paddy Curran.
 Westwood was "out 7 months in the bush under Arms" and avoided being captured by hiding in the mountains.
 One of their first robberies occurring at the 11-mile turnoff in Carwoola.
 Curran did not have the same beliefs and views on robbery as Westwood.
 Together they robbed Phillip Parker King's house and Curran, tempted by revenge, raped King's wife.
 Westwood did not approve of this at all so beat Curran up, stole his horse, guns, and ammunition, and declared that if they ever met again, Westwood would kill him.
 Jackey Jackey was a very courteous robber, never actually hurting any of his victims.
 He mainly stole racing horses (to ensure a quick getaway), clothing, guns, ammunition, money, and necessities of living.
 Along with not hurting his victims, he would never dare to be rude to women which is why he had threatened to kill Curran.
 Jackey Jackey often showed up in a suit to a robbery, being declared the "Gentleman Bushranger."
 He was captured only twice, but escaped both times.
-A sign was posted across Australia calling for him to be caught, dead or alive, but even the promise of reward did not seem to tempt anyone to attempt to capture Jackey Jackey.
+A sign was posted across Australia calling for him to be caught, dead or alive.